phalcon/documentation/docs/db-models.md

 $guest = Guestbook::findFirstByName($name);
 ```

+!!! info "NOTE"

-> **NOTE**: Notice that we used `Name` in the method call and passed the variable `$name` to it, which contains the name we are looking for in our table.
+    Notice that we used `Name` in the method call and passed the variable `$name` to it, which contains the name we are looking for in our table.
 Notice also that when we find a match with our query, all the other properties are available to us as well.
-{: .alert .alert-info }

 ### Model Resultsets
 While `findFirst()` returns directly an instance of the called class (when there is data to be returned), the `find()` method returns a [Phalcon\Mvc\Model\Resultset\Simple][mvc-model-resultset-simple].
 This is an object that encapsulates all the functionality a resultset has, such as seeking, traversing, counting etc.